cosmos/sdk-tutorials/feegrant/index.md

 simd init test --chain-id demo
 ```

-Alice will be your validator.
+Alice is your validator.
 Add Alice and an initial balance to the genesis file:

 ```bash
 simd add-genesis-account alice 5000000000stake --keyring-backend test